CahBots/cahbot/README.md

 # CahBot
 -----
-### A Discord bot that's kinda cool that's being updated frequently, written in Ruby
+<h2>A Discord bot that's kinda cool that's being updated frequently, written in Ruby</h2>

 Welcome to the CahBot website, where you can learn about CB and how to host it yourself, if you want
 -----